 How would you describe your customer base?

-I was once told by someone while attending a formal, that women there wait for their husbands to buy them jewellery.
-While I think it is wonderful receiving jewellery from a spouse or loved one, to me the Ri Noor customer represents fashion conscious ladies who love to accessorise and make decisions for jewellery buying just like any other wardrobe must have.
-While Ri Noor does have fine jewellery with precious stones and metals, our price points allow the buyer to make spur of the moment decisions and grow their own collection of unique and fashionable fine jewellery.
+I was once told by someone while attending a formal, that women there wait for their husbands to buy them jewelry.
+While I think it is wonderful receiving jewelry from a spouse or loved one, to me the Ri Noor customer represents fashion conscious ladies who love to accessorise and make decisions for jewelry buying just like any other wardrobe must have.
+While Ri Noor does have fine jewelry with precious stones and metals, our price points allow the buyer to make spur of the moment decisions and grow their own collection of unique and fashionable fine jewelry.

 Is there anyone you would love to see wearing your designs?

 To me, it is not about any specific person wearing Ri Noor, but about the ability of any woman to incorporate Ri Noor into her daily life.
 I want to see women feeling empowered with Ri Noor and wearing the jewelry not only for special occasions.

 What are the morals you run your brand by?

 Giving my best to Ri Noor customers in an optimal combination of impactful (precious) pieces and price.

 I meet a lot of entrepreneurs and women in leadership through my work.
 I am always in awe at the struggles and perseverance – a common denominator for their success.
 All of them are a constant source of inspiration for me and help keep me energised.
 I consider a lot of them mentors.